-We offer Hatha Yoga.
-"Ha" means sun.
+Hatha Yoga - "Ha" means sun.
 "Tha" means moon.
-Together, Hatha represents the balance of positive and negative, active and passive, left and right, effort and sacrifice, courage and caution, doing and undoing.
+Together, Hatha represents the balance of flow movements and static poses, the left and right sides of the body, effort and ease, courage and caution, doing and undoing.
 Hatha Yoga is the practice of balance.

 How many times a week should I practice yoga?

 Yoga is powerful medicine.
-It is most effective when taken regularly.
+Three or more times a week would be ideal.
 Over time, you may begin to notice strength and suppleness in your muscles and joints, and that you are sleeping and looking better.
 When you feel good, you look good.
 Studies have shown that Yoga improves blood pressure, relieves pain, enhances sleep, and elevates the mood.

 What class is best for me?

 2. Be patient.
 Yoga is a moment by moment practice of awareness.

 Descriptions below for classes offered at Barefoot Lizard Yoga studio.